PLEASE READ BEFORE BOOKING

 -For lip procedures, avoid spicy, hot foods for at least a week after your lip porcedure.

--No facials, exfoliants, laser, microdermabrasion treatments four weeks after your procedure.
+-No facials, exfoliants, pen needling, laser, microdermabrasion treatments four weeks after your procedure.
+No Retinol, Vitamin C serums, AHA products for at least 4 weeks after the procedure.

 -Fading will occur faster if you tan constantly, work out more than normal, have excessive sweating or if you have any autoimmune conditions.